 Glacier Glasses - Must have dark lenses.
 Minimal light should come in below, above, or around the sides of the lenses.
 "Wrap" style is best.
-Ventilation is important and a retainer strap is very useful (Chums or Croakies).
+Ventilation is important and a retainer strap recommended (Chums or Croakies).

-Recommended: Kaenon Klay or Revoi Guide II
+Recommended: Kaenon Klay or Revo Guide II

 Goggles - These will be worn on stormy or windy days.
 Make sure you are getting a snug fit with lenses for bright sun.
-Ventilation and anti-fog features are desired.
+Ventilation and anti-fog features are recommended.

-Recommended: Smith I/O 7 Julbo Universe Goggles
+Recommended: Smith I/O 7, or Julbo Universe Goggles